Nancy Grace Roman: Swarthmore

 Roman attended Swarthmore College, intending to study astronomy.
 The dean of women was not encouraging in this.
 Roman said "if you insisted on majoring in science or engineering, she wouldn't have anything more to do with you".
 The dean referred her to the astronomy department, then chaired by Peter van de Kamp, who was initially discouraging, but did teach her astronomy.
-She worked on the two student telescopes available there, which had been defunct.
+She worked on the two student telescopes that had previously been defunct.
 Roman says that helped with "getting a feel for instruments and instrumentation and just having the fun of playing around with observing techniques."

-In her sophomore year, she began working at the Sproul Observatory processing astronomical photographic plates, inheriting Van de Kamp's ethos that since he had used "plates that were taken by his predecessors 50 years earlier," he felt obliged "to replace those with plates that his successors would use 50 years in the future".
+In her sophomore year, Roman began working at the Sproul Observatory processing astronomical photographic plates, inheriting Van de Kamp's ethos that since he had used "plates taken by his predecessors 50 years earlier," he felt obliged "to replace those with plates that his successors would use 50 years in the future".
 Van de Kamp taught Roman in a solo lecture course on astrometry, encouraging her to learn about professional astronomy through use of the astronomy library.
 She graduated in February 1946, and van de Kamp suggested that she continue studies at the University of Chicago, which was rebuilding its astronomy department after World War II.
 Years later, Roman remained involved with her alma mater, serving on the Swarthmore Board of Managers from 1980 to 1988.